-However, we are fans of places that can cater for gluten-free diets (and dairy-free ideally!) and this place could definately do that as you can see from the menu below (if you squint…sorry!).
+However, we are fans of places that can cater for gluten-free diets (and dairy-free ideally) and this place could definitely do that as you can see from the menu below (if you squint…sorry!).

-For those who can’t read that (mum!), they offer gluten-free toast with butter and jam, or beans; gluten-free sandwiches; gluten-free paninis; gluten-free soup; jacket potatoes; gluten-free cream teas; scones, savoury snacks and cakes (although we only saw one in a very small packet!).
+For those who can’t read that, they offer gluten-free toast with butter and jam, or beans; gluten-free sandwiches; gluten-free paninis; gluten-free soup; jacket potatoes; gluten-free cream teas; scones, savoury snacks and cakes (although we only saw one in a very small packet!).

 I had a huge jacket potato with cheese and coleslaw which was beautifully baked and served with a lovely salad.

 My husband had the gluten-free panini with cheese and ham.

 Now, it was the crisps that concerned me a little, so we asked a few questions of the owner…just to make sure they were actually gluten-free.

 He told us that they were Kirkland crisps, bought at Costco and only contained oil and salt.

 He seemed slightly confused about coeliac disease and kept mentioning lactose intolerance…so just in case he reads this…coeliac disease is an autoimmune disease that necessitates the removal of gluten from the diet.

 It has nothing to do with needing to avoid lactose, although some coeliacs, early in their diagnosis, need to avoid lactose as they are temporarily lactose intolerant (sorry to all of those who know this already!)